NBA Finals: Boston Celtics storm back in fourth quarter to shock Golden State Warriors in series opener

-It was all going so well for the Golden State Warriors, but they didn't account for a barnstorming fourth quarter fightback as the Boston Celtics stole Game 1 of the 2022 NBA Finals on the road.
+It was all going so well for the Golden State Warriors, but they did not account for a barnstorming fourth quarter fightback as the Boston Celtics stole Game 1 of the 2022 NBA Finals on the road.

-The Celtics won by 120-108 in the end after blitzing the Warriors in the final frame at Chase Center.
+The Celtics won by a comfortable margin, 120-108 by the final buzzer, after blitzing the Warriors in the final frame at Chase Center.

 Then Derrick White nailed a three to tie it before Al Horford, who led the Celtics with 26 points, hit from range twice - either side of a timeout - to give them a six-point lead.